 On December 7, 1941, the battleship USS Arizona was sunk, taking 1100 sailors with it.
 In 1961, a solemn white monument was erected above the midsection of the ship.
 The deck of the Arizona lies now six feet (1.83 meters) below the surface of Pearl Harbor and is clearly visible from the monument.
 Take the shuttle launch from shore to the monument and view the dark shape of a once-great ship with its silent crew.
 Free guided tours are offered 8a-1p daily.
 Visit the Battleship Missouri Memorial afterward.

 Stand on the deck of this imposing old structure that has been painstakingly cared for and extensively renovated.
-The "Mighty Mo" is where General Douglas MacArthur proclaimed the end of World War II in September of 1945.
+The "Mighty Mo" is where General Douglas MacArthur proclaimed the end of World War II in September of 1945 in Tokyo Bay.
 The great vintage battleship now sits at permanent anchor across from the Arizona Memorial in Pearl Harbor.
-You can visit the Arizona Memorial first to get a sense of the complete story.
+Visit the Arizona Memorial first to get a sense of the complete story.

 Guide Michael Walther has spent his life studying local flora and fauna, and he imparts his knowledge during these interesting eco-excursions.
 Invigorate yourself with an early morning hike to the 763-foot summit of the Diamond Head Crater.
 Visit magnificent waterfalls during the afternoon rainforest excursion in the Ko'olau mountains.
 There are several tours to choose from, as well as combination tour packages.
 Call for more details.